sirarsalih/sirarsalih.github.io/README.md

-I used the [Hydejack](http://qwtel.com/hydejack/) [Jekyll](http://jekyllrb.com) theme for this blog.
+I used the [Hydejack](http://qwtel.com/hydejack/) theme for this blog, built with [Jekyll](http://jekyllrb.com).
 The setup options below explain step-by-step how to set up the development environment on Windows.

 # Setup Option 1